shylkymc/Finding-the-Best-Markets-to-Advertise/README.md

 ## Conclusion

 The USA has the highest potantial for advertisement.
 Most of the participants prefer "Web or Mobile Development".
+Spending volume change country to country.
+People tend to pay 93 dollars in the Canada, 65 dollars in India, 45 dollars in United Kingdom, and 143 dollars in United States of America.